 5.1 Architectures of Collaboration

-As introduced in Part II, multi-agent systems coordinate through specific patterns.
+Multi-agent systems coordinate through specific patterns.
 Understanding these is key to securing them.

 5.2 Critical Security Implications of Multi-Agent Systems